-- increase the engagement and investment levels of publishers, CPG brands, retailers, and consumers; - increase the number and variety of publishers that participate in the IPN, including retailer publishers; - grow our sales force, which we expect will increase our sales and marketing expense in the foreseeable future; - · negotiate favorable revenue sharing terms with third-party publishers; - drive adoption of Ibotta through marketing and incentives and increase awareness through brand campaigns; and - invest in our operations to continue scaling our business to achieve and sustain long-term efficiencies.
+- increase the engagement and investment levels of publishers, CPG brands, retailers, and consumers; - increase the number and variety of publishers that participate in the IPN, including retailer publishers; - grow our sales force, which we expect will increase our sales and marketing expense in the foreseeable future; - negotiate favorable revenue sharing terms with third-party publishers; - drive adoption of Ibotta through marketing and incentives and increase awareness through brand campaigns; and - invest in our operations to continue scaling our business to achieve and sustain long-term efficiencies.

 These investments may contribute to net losses in the near term.
 We may discover that these initiatives are more expensive than we currently anticipate, and we may not succeed in increasing our revenue sufficiently to offset these expenses or realize the benefits we anticipate.
 Certain initiatives may also require incremental investments or recurring expenses and may not be accretive to revenue growth, margin, or profitability for a longer time period, if at all.
 Many of our efforts to increase revenue and manage operating costs are new and unproven given the unique and evolving complexities of our business and the evolving nature of the industry.
 Any failure to adequately increase revenue or manage operating costs could prevent us from maintaining profitability.
 In addition, we may make concessions to publishers, CPG brands, and retailers that are designed to maximize profitability in the long term but may decrease profitability in the short term.
 As a result, the impact of concessions on our financial results may continue into future periods or have greater impacts than we anticipate.
 We may also incur higher operating expenses as we implement strategic initiatives, including in response to external pressures such as competition, retailer consolidation, and evolving consumer behavior trends in shopping.
 For example, we expect that sales and marketing will increase for the foreseeable future, primarily stemming from increased headcount and marketing efforts.
-Additionally, we may not realize, or there may be limits to, the efficiencies we expect to achieve through our efforts to scale the business, reduce friction in the direct-to-consumer (D2C) shopping experience, customer support, and consumer acquisition and onboarding costs.
+Additionally, we may not realize, or there may be limits to, the efficiencies we expect to achieve through our efforts to escale the business, reduce friction in the direct-to-consumer (D2C) shopping experience, customer support, and consumer acquisition and onboarding costs.
 Our efforts to encourage the growth of loyalty programs on third-party publishers' apps and websites may cause fewer consumers to use our D2C properties, leading to a loss of revenue and adversely affecting our financial position.
-We will also face greater compliance costs associated w
+We also expect to continue to face greater compliance maintain profitability or generate profitable growth in the future.
+If we are unable to maintain profitability, the value of our business and the trading price of our Class A common stock may be negatively impacted.